Photo: Unknown (prototype asset) / project prototype

 Price: ¥40,000–200,000/night (~€245–1,224) | Location: 47th floor, Toranomon Hills Tower

-Andaz Tokyo (Hyatt’s luxury lifestyle brand, occupying the 47th floor of the extraordinary Toranomon Hills Tower by Mori Building) is the most Japanese-contemporary hotel in Tokyo — the extraordinary Rooftop Bar (the finest outdoor bar with city views in Tokyo, specifically positioned for Teamlab Borderless museum visitors across the tower bridge), the design rooms, and the excellent Japanese restaurant.
+Andaz Tokyo (Hyatt’s luxury lifestyle brand, occupying the 47th floor of the Toranomon Hills Tower by Mori Building) is one of the most distinctly Japanese-contemporary hotels in Tokyo — the Rooftop Bar (one of the best outdoor bars with city views in Tokyo, positioned for Teamlab Borderless museum visitors across the tower bridge), the design-forward rooms, and an excellent Japanese restaurant.

 Ace Hotel Tokyo — Shinjuku Alternative